-SIDS occurs in less than 0.1 percent of healthy, full-term babies.
+SIDS occurs in less than 0.1% of healthy, full-term babies.
 Research into the cause is ongoing, but recent evidence tells us underdevelopment of the infant brain likely plays a pivotal role.

 Tummy sleeping is no longer advised

-Avoid co-sleeping, too, a practice also associated with increased risk of SIDS.
+- Avoid co-sleeping, a practice also associated with increased risk of SIDS.

-Do not place bumpers in the crib.
-Your baby can roll to the side and press his face against bumper, cutting off oxygen.
+- Do not place bumpers in the crib.
+Your baby can roll to the side and press their face against bumper, cutting off oxygen.